 - If you are a Samsung, you might sell more flatscreen displays that replace wall artwork.

 If you are solution-agnostic, you could consider all three.

 That’s why this stuff is so much fun…

-This is sometimes equated to disruptive innovation — doing old jobs with new solutions.
+This sometimes equates to disruptive innovation — doing old jobs with new solutions.

-When you’re moving really fast and constantly uncovering, prioritizing, and delivering on the unmet needs and wants of your customers, you’re not pursuing sustaining or disruptive innovation — it’s all continuous innovation.
+When you’re moving fast and constantly uncovering, prioritizing, and delivering on your customers' unmet needs and wants, you’re not pursuing sustaining or disruptive innovation — it’s all continuous innovation.

-Doing this not only positions your business model for causing switch.
-More importantly, it positions your business model against switch.
+Doing this not only positions your business model for causing a switch.
+More importantly, it positions your business model against a switch.

-Delivering on the bigger context is how you cause switch and preventing switch is how you continue to stay relevant to your customers.
+Delivering on the bigger context is how you cause switches, and preventing switches is staying relevant to your customers.

 How do you systematically uncover the right job-to-be-done?

 Using carefully scripted customer interviews and summarizing your key insights on a Customer Forces Canvas.